qoolixiloop/qool-github_app-loop/README.md

     https://github.com/settings/apps/tutghapp-set-up-yr-dev-env

-Click button to generate private key which returns: a file containing RSA key:
+Click button to generate private key which returns:

+a file containing RSA key:
 * tutghapp-set-up-yr-dev-env.2019-01-15.private-key.pem

 and a response on website: app ID GitHub has assigned to app
 * Owned by: @qoolixiloop
 * ID: ididid

 ## add file .env
-Copy/paste the following information into file .env rsa key:
+Copy/paste the following information into file .env.

+rsa key:
     from the file: ...private-key.pem

 ID:
     ididid

 webhooksecret:
     xxxxxxxxxxxxxx

 ## Open template_server.rb
 Try to understand the template code.

 ## Try to run Sinatra web server

     $ ruby template_server.rb

 if you get following message: